PHP is one of the most popular programming languages in the world. It is used in many computer science courses and...

 Research shows DevOps experts are among the highest-paid tech professionals, earning as much as 30% more than mobile developers.
 Essentially, a DevOps engineer works with software developers, system operators (or SysOps) and other IT staff to oversee code releases, acting as a link between development, testing, and operations.

 It’s no wonder the job is so highly paid – a DevOps specialist needs extensive knowledge of IT infrastructure (the name comes from development and operations).
 Specialists in this field come from various backgrounds, most often starting out either as system administrators or software developers.

 According to Glassdoor, business analysts are among the top 10 IT jobs in the US, forming about 40% of the jobs tech companies are hiring for.
 This is increasingly a key job for tech companies, helping improve processes and software through analyzing data.

 Business analysts bridge the gap between IT and business.
-They are often at the forefront of creating software for companies, analyzing requirements, developing the business logic, and creating detailed functional specifications.
+They are often at the forefront of creating software for companies, analyzing requirements, developing business logic, and creating detailed functional specifications.

-Depending on the company, whether they work on the client-side or specifically in software development, IT business analyst will juggle many responsibilities.
+Depending on the company, whether they work on the client-side or specifically in software development, IT business analysts will juggle many responsibilities.
 The job specification is naturally expanding, making people with great analytical skills highly demanded experts.

 UX/UI Designer & Graphic Designer